Coached vs. Spontaneous Pushing During Labor: What’s the Difference?

-Did you know that nearly 60% of birthing individuals prefer spontaneous pushing over coached techniques?
-This preference often stems from the desire for a more natural and empowering experience during labor.
-Understanding the nuances between coached and spontaneous pushing can greatly influence your birthing journey.
-In this guide, you’ll explore the benefits and drawbacks of each method, helping you make an informed choice that aligns with your personal values and comfort.
+Many birthing individuals prefer spontaneous pushing over coached techniques.
+This preference often comes from a desire for a more natural, empowering experience during labor.
+Understanding the differences between these two methods can make a real impact on your birthing journey.
+This guide covers the benefits and drawbacks of each, so you can make an informed choice that fits your values and comfort.

 Understanding Coached Pushing